jonshiach/graphics-notes/_sources/_pages/04_vectors_and_matrices.md

 It is common to use uppercase characters for the name of a matrix and lowercase characters for the individual elements.
 The elements of a matrix are referenced by an **index** which is a pair of numbers, the first of which is the horizontal row number and the second is the vertical column number so $a_{ij}$ is the element in row $i$ and column $j$ of the matrix $A$.

 We refer to the size of a matrix by the number of rows by the number of columns.
-Here the matrix $A$ has $m$ rows and $n$ columns so we call this matrix a $m \times n$ matrix.
+Here the matrix $A$ has $m$ rows and $n$ columns, so we call this matrix a $m \times n$ matrix.

 To declare a $2 \times 2$ glm matrix object we use the `glm::mat2()` function (a $4 \times 4$ matrix object is declared using `glm::mat4()`)
 Lets create some glm matrix objects for the following matrices